Anna of Bohemia and Hungary: Early life

-She was the oldest child and daughter of King Vladislaus II of Bohemia and Hungary (1456–1516) and his third wife Anne of Foix-Candale.
+She was the oldest child and daughter of King Vladislaus II of Bohemia and Hungary (1456–1516) and his third wife Anne of Foix.
 King Louis II of Hungary and Bohemia was her younger brother.
-Her paternal grandparents were King Casimir IV Jagiellon (of the Jagiellon dynasty) and Elisabeth of Austria, one of the heiresses of the Kingdom of Bohemia, the Duchy of Luxembourg and the Duchy of Kuyavia.
-Her maternal grandparents were Gaston de Foix, Count of Candale, and Catherine de Foix, an Infanta of the Kingdom of Navarre.
+Her paternal grandparents were King Casimir IV of Poland (of the Jagiellon dynasty) and Elisabeth of Austria, one of the heiresses of the Kingdom of Bohemia, the Duchy of Luxembourg and the Duchy of Kuyavia.
+Her maternal grandparents were Gaston, Count of Candale, and Catherine of Foix, an Infanta of the Kingdom of Navarre.

 Anna was born in Buda (now Budapest).
 The death of Vladislaus II on 13 March 1516 left both siblings in the care of the Holy Roman Emperor Maximilan I. At the same time that her brother Louis was married to Maximilian's granddaughter Mary of Austria in 1515, Anna was betrothed to an as yet unspecified brother of Mary, with Emperor Maximilian acting as proxy.
 Due to their age, it was decided that the newly married couple would not live together for a few more years.

 Anna eventually married Mary's brother, Emperor Maximilian's grandson Archduke Ferdinand of Austria, second son of Queen Regnant Joanna of Castile and her late husband and co-ruler, Philip I of Castile.
 She moved to Vienna, where the double sisters-in-law were educated together until 1516, and then to Innsbruck.
 Maximilian rarely visited, but he sent his hunter home to instruct the two girls in the art of hunting.
 There was emphasis on their ability to handle weapons and other physical skills.
 The humanist education they enjoyed focused on problem-solving skills.
 They were also instructed in dancing, music, and came in contact with many humanists who visited the imperial library there.
 Innsbruck was also home to a great weapon arsenal and a growing armament industry built by the emperor.